 People with diabetes are at a higher risk of developing kidney disease, but we don’t fully understand how it develops.
-Dr Robert Menzies wants to study a specific molecule, called P2X7R, to see if it’s responsible for the narrowing of the small blood vessels at the early stages of kidney disease.
+Professor Matthew Bailey wants to study a specific molecule, called P2X7R, to see if it’s responsible for the narrowing of the small blood vessels at the early stages of kidney disease.
 This research would help us to better understand how kidney disease develops, so we can find new ways to treat it.

 Background to research